bcrisp084/crispy-computing-machine/generateREADME.md

   + [Questions](#questions)

   ## Description
-  A weather dashboard that produces the current weather plus a five day forecast for the location chosen
+  A weather dashboard that produces the current weather plus a five day forecast

   ## Instructions
-  The application can be forked from my GitHub and all that is required is to enter a location in the search box
+  The app can be forked from my github repo

   ## Usage
-  The application can be used by anyone for any reason
+  anyone can use this app for any reason

   ## License
   This application uses the MIT license.